mmiakashs/mmiakashs.github.io/blog/_posts/2018-09-20-kaggle-api-google-colab.md

 os.chmod(filename, 600)

 ```
-In the google colab the kaggle.json file need to stored in the ~/kaggle directory.
+In the google colab, the kaggle.json file needs to stored in the ~/kaggle directory.
 That's why we need to copy the kaggle.json file into ~/.kaggle directory
 ```
 !mkdir ~/.kaggle
 !cp /content/.kaggle/kaggle.json ~/.kaggle/kaggle.json